 The use of self-assessments and questionnaires played a key role in embedding compliance into daily operations, increasing both awareness and accountability.
 While compliance obligations remain unavoidable, the intelligent use of technology, including AI-supported assessments, significantly reduced friction and improved efficiency.

-For organizations operating in highly regulated environments with multiple certifications, sites, and demanding customers, InControl Hub provided a scalable and sustainable foundation to remain demonstrably in control, today and as requirements continue to evolve.
+For Switch Datacenters, operating across multiple sites, ISO certifications, and a demanding customer base, InControl Hub provided a scalable foundation to remain demonstrably in control, today and as regulatory requirements continue to evolve.